 - Days spent outside Canada accompanying a PR who is outside Canada for qualifying employment

 Days at entry or exit are counted as days in Canada.
-The burden of proof is on you — keep passport stamps, travel records, and entry/exit data.
+The burden of proof is on you, keep passport stamps, travel records, and entry/exit data.

-📊 Want a personalized analysis?
+📊 Want a detailed breakdown?

-Get a detailed report showing how Canadian immigration law applies to your specific situation — with relevant IRPA sections, risk assessment, and recommended next steps.
+Get a detailed breakdown showing how Canadian immigration law relates to your circumstances, with relevant IRPA sections, complexity overview, and next steps reference.

 - 1